 Prerequisites

 You need an ARM based router with minimum 256MB of RAM.
 In addition to this you will need sufficient disk space (100MB) for exporters and configurations.
-At the time of this writing node_exporter is using between 1-3MB of memory with router’s total memory utilization at 63%.
-The size of exporter binary is 16.5MB.
-You also need to be able to SSH into the router.

-You need to enable Custom JFFS scripts from Administration > System in your WebUI.
+You need to enable Custom JFFS scripts from Administration > System

-For the sake of this post I am assuming that we have an external USB stick connected to the router which is mounted at /mnt/<disk> and we have following directory structure created:
+For the sake of this post I am assuming that we have an external USB stick connected to the router which is mounted at /mnt/<disk>

 You can create the directory structure using following command.
 (Change <disk> to the name of your disk.)